Buying real estate in Costa Blanca?

 What's the average days-on-market in Costa Blanca in 2026?

-As of early 2026, the average days-on-market for a typical residential property in Costa Blanca sits around 75 to 120 days from listing to accepted offer, though this varies significantly depending on the property type and location.
+As of early 2026, the estimated average days-on-market for a typical residential property in Costa Blanca is roughly 75 to 120 days from listing to accepted offer, though well-priced homes near the beach in towns like Torrevieja, Calpe, or Jávea can sell in 45 to 75 days.

 Are properties selling above or below asking in Costa Blanca in 2026?

-As of early 2026, most residential properties in Costa Blanca sell around 4% to 8% below the asking price, with buyers typically negotiating meaningful discounts on resale homes while new builds from reputable developers tend to close at 0% to 3% below asking.
+As of early 2026, most residential properties in Costa Blanca sell about 4% to 8% below the original asking price, with the exception of new-build developments from reputable developers, which typically close within 0% to 3% of the listed price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Costa Blanca.